Thread Agave (Agave filifera) Care Indoors, Propagation, Problems and Solutions

 Agave filifera Care Indoors

-Agave filifera has no need for high humidity or regular feeding but it requires frequent pruning to maintain it neat and tidy.
+Agave filifera requires frequent pruning to maintain it neat and discourage pest and disease infestations.
 Keep reading for more on these growing conditions and how to achieve them.

 Watering

-Water Thread Agave thoroughly during the growing season and allow the top 2-3 in. of soil to dry out between waterings and keep the soil moderately moist.
+Water Thread Agave thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings and keep the soil moderately moist.

 Decrease watering significantly in the cold season to maintain the soil barely moist as growth is minimal at this time.